spcl/serverless-benchmarks/README.md

 * [How SeBS package is designed?](docs/design.md)
 * [How to extend SeBS with new benchmarks, experiments, and platforms?](docs/modularity.md)

-### Publication
+### Publications

-When using SeBS, please cite our [Middleware '21 paper](https://dl.acm.org/doi/abs/10.1145/3464298.3476133).
+When using SeBS, please cite our published work.
+You can cite our software repository as well, using the citation button on the right.

+SeBS has been originally released with the [Middleware '21 paper](https://dl.acm.org/doi/abs/10.1145/3464298.3476133).
 An extended version of our paper is [available on arXiv](https://arxiv.org/abs/2012.14132), and you can find more details about research work [in this paper summary](https://mcopik.github.io/projects/sebs/).
-You can cite our software repository as well, using the citation button on the right.

 ```
 @inproceedings{copik2021sebs,